No, it's not inevitable!

 But I do not think Servitus has won decisively - not yet anyway.

-libertas that does not need to impose its glory upon the world with
+Perhaps we will rediscover libertas again - true libertas - the kind of libertas that does not need to impose its glory upon the world with through the promise of a beckoning, light-casting statue.

-The kind of libertas that can lead us from enlightening to finding the Light, if we so choose."
+The kind of libertas that can lead us from enlightening to finding the Light, if we so choose.

 There is something more subtle going on.
 Rather than a change merely in culture, we have a change in consciousness, in how people think and understand.
 This change was an opportunity, but everything bad that has flowed from it was a perversion of that impulse.
 The two centuries following the enlightenment could have been entirely different in ways that are hard for us to imagine.
 But, let that not deter us: no one could have imagined 2021 in 1921.